Pluggycode/CarPricePrediction/README.md

 # CarPricePrediction
 using Machine learning and deepLearning

-first ly open the commad promt in ur pc. open the folder of this project the type code . in commad prompt. then it will open the folder in ur vs code.
+...first ly open the commad promt in ur pc...
+...open the folder of this project... the type code . in commad prompt. then it will open the folder in ur vs code.
 In vs code open the terminal.